Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Senin, 12 Januari 2026 17.38.37 UTC
+- WIB: Senin, 12 Januari 2026 18.30.30 UTC
-- WITA: Senin, 12 Januari 2026 18.38.37 UTC
+- WITA: Senin, 12 Januari 2026 19.30.30 UTC
-- WIT: Senin, 12 Januari 2026 19.38.37 UTC
+- WIT: Senin, 12 Januari 2026 20.30.30 UTC

 Kutipan Inspiratif:
-"At the end of the day, the most overwhelming key to a child's success is the positive involvement of parents."
+"Take chances, make mistakes.
+That's how you grow.
+Pain nourishes your courage.
+You have to fail in order to practice being brave."

-Kategori: success
+Kategori: motivational